Andy's Technotes Home

 A fact of life on the net is that all pages have a life span.
 Some may last the life of the internet, others make a brief appearance and disappear.
 Some keep their same address(URL), others get changed periodically the same way some people can't stay at the same address for long.
 Too many people have the misguided thought that the name is nothing and expect to just change addresses without leaving a proper forwarding address, not realizing how much traffic they will lose doing so.
 I am very aware that there will usually be some links that don't work anymore and it is a constant challenge to find and fix them.
 This is why there are sometimes multiple similar links in a group so that if one is down, the others should still be there.
 Sites that keep changing the address(URL) of their contents just get dropped from my links.

 I appreciate all of you who report (via the address at the bottom) broken links and I will consider any alternatives if you happen to have any, though no guarantees that I will use your suggestion(s).
 I review and update these pages and any submitted suggestions as my schedule allows, so sometimes it takes a while (weeks or months).
-If you keep pestering me to include a link, then it is very likely I will block adding that link to my lists.
+If you keep prodding/pestering me to include a link, then it is very likely I will block adding that link to my lists and your contact info altogether.
 As these do give you an idea of the areas I work and play in, if you related work you'd like assistance in, I can be hired via my company Konecny Consulting.
 Another form of thanx are contributions to my Tip Jar.